hjwp/python-conference-beginners-day/python-ecosystem.md

 # Actually doing stuff with Python (packages!  libraries!)

+> OK, we know what Python is, now how do we get stuff done?

 * Packages.
 Pypi (not to be confused with pypy).  easy-install, pip.
 * Web dev